 Start with tabbouleh and hummus with freshly made pita bread.
 Made from the freshest ingredients, this is one of the best tabbouleh versions in town, while the hummus is creamy and moorish.
 Be warned, you will need to order more bread, as it’s never enough.

 You’ve got to try the roasted baby snapper with chermoula too.
 Served with sage potatoes and purple slaw, the fish is tender and perfect for about four people if you are ordering extra bits and pieces, it’s easy to get off the bone as well.
 Another dish not to be missed is the baked eggplant salad with burrata, tahini, tomato and parsley salad.
 I order this for delivery when I’ve had a bad day, and it cures all my ills.
 Creamy burrata and slightly smoky eggplant plus all the fresh and crunchy herbs equal happiness to me.

 And of course: eat all the falafel!
 This is one of my life mottos, and I love the way that Mama Malouf makes theirs with just the right amount of crispiness on the outside with a moist centre – mmm… falafel… It’s topped with a lovely yoghurt tahini and a pickled turnip salad for a splash of colour.

 If you’ve still got room for dessert, the Turkish delight fondue with chocolate and pistachio is a fun one and I’d get a serving of the baklava ice cream to really make sure you are stuffed.

-On Mondays, you can pick up two-for-one mains, while on Wednesdays and Thursdays its BYOB.
+On Mondays, you can pick up two-for-one mains, while on Thursdays its BYOB.
 Good food and good times!
 That’s what I’m talking about.